devops-culture-project/labs/gitops-cd-k8s/README.md

 Check you have that image in your docker hub.

 The next thing we'll do is to add our project to ArgoCD.
 Go the argo and push on the button "+ NEW APP".
-Give your app the name, under project fill 'default' and leave sync policy in manual mode.
+Give your app the name, under project fill 'default' and change sync policy in automatic mode.

 ![](pictures/create-argo-app-part1.png)

-Under source, fill the bitbucket repo url, keep HEAD as the revision and unde path put '/'.
+Under source, fill the repository repo url, keep HEAD as the revision and under path put 'deploy/'.
 Under Cluster URL fill: https://kubernetes.default.svc
 Under Namespace choose the default.